cross-solution/YawikDocs/source/about.rst

 **How came YAWIK to be?**

 YAWIK was initiated by Carsten Bleek, owner of "CROSS Solution".
 "CROSS Solution" was able to convince customers about the YAWIK idea.
-An initiial group of [sponsors](https://yawik.org/sponsoren/) was found, and YAWIK was born.
+An initial group of [sponsors](https://yawik.org/sponsoren/) was found, and YAWIK was born.

 Important Links for developers
 ------------------------------